hpreston/python_networking/README.md

 # Useful Python Libraries for Network Engineers
 Collection of scripts and examples of Python code, libraries, and utilities for working with Network Devices.

 > The code in this repository is used in a demonstrations, talks, and labs as part of [Cisco DevNet](https://developer.cisco.com) and specifically [NetDevOps Live!](https://developer.cisco.com/netdevops/live).

+# Hands On Lab
+Included in this repo is a short hands on lab guide that walks through many of the libraries discussed and used through the examples.
+You can [view the lab guide here](lab.md).

 # Setting Up to Run Examples
 ## Clone and Prep the Environment
 1. Clone the code repo